 IFT Notes for Level I CFA® Program

-There are four main categories of private equity:
+The three main categories of private equity are:

-- Development Capital: It refers to minority equity investments in mature companies that require funds for growth or expansion, restructuring, entering a new territory, an acquisition, etc.
+- Growth capital: It refers to minority equity investments in mature companies that require funds for growth or expansion, restructuring, entering a new territory, an acquisition, etc.